Rabobank trader tells jury he ignored traders' requests to rig Libor

-Oct 28 A former Rabobank trader accused of engaging in a scheme to manipulate Libor told a jury on Wednesday that he sometimes learned of improper requests from traders to rig the benchmark rate, but never acted on them.
+A former Rabobank trader accused of engaging in a scheme to manipulate Libor told a jury on Wednesday that he sometimes learnt of improper requests from traders to rig the benchmark rate, but never acted on them.

 Prosecutors say that Conti and Allen submitted artificial Libor estimates to benefit Rabobank's trading positions on derivatives tied to Libor.